First 10 things to do if you got a new PC

-If you’re reading this, you might have gotten a new PC for the holidays or you’re considering buying one in the new year.
-Thaddeus, from Ellenton, Florida reached out to us with this question after purchasing a new PC.
+If you’re reading this, you might have gotten a new PC recently or you’re considering buying one in the future.
+Thaddeus, from Ellenton, Florida, reached out to us with this question after purchasing a new PC.

 I just bought a new laptop for the first time in 8 years (how times change!).
 I want to set this one up correctly and in the most secure way possible from the very start.
 I mean from the first time I boot it up.
 QUESTION: Is there a checklist of suggestions that I can follow to set-up a new computer correctly & securely? – Thaddeus, Ellenton, FL